GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/swals/README.md

 Below we show the linux commands to run everything.
 This does not reflect exactly the process I went through; it is far cleaner, avoids the iterative process of model debugging and some associated checks, etc.

+Also, while working on this project I had to migrate files to `/scratch/n74/Tonga_2020_scratch_space/Tonga_2020` to work-around some emegency maintainence with the `gdata` file-system.
+This has some effect on the files.
+For instance you may find that some of the qsub scripts avoid accessing `gdata`, while others do not.

 ```
 # Get the modules
 source SWALS_ifort_modules.sh